COP3530/catch-with-cmake/readme.md

      ```

   3. Make the function you're trying to test public instead of private.
 Note that this may result in poor encapsulation points taken off if you end up doing this for a lot of internal class methods.

+- My tests aren't running!
+The tests terminate or never complete.
+  This can be for a variety of reasons. potential solutions are listed below.

+  1. Update your CLion.

+     Older versions of CLion have issues with Catch versions greater than v3.0.1 - if there's an update available for your editor, update it before trying anything else.
+[Jetbrains Toolbox](https://www.jetbrains.com/toolbox-app/) is a useful tool for keeping your editors up to date

+  2. Lower the version of catch2 that you're using.

+     If your CLion is as recent as possible and you're still having issues, you could try lowering catch to v3.0.1 in your CMakeLists.txt file to get around CLion bugs.

+  3. Make sure you're actually using your Tests run configuration!

+     At the top of the CLion window is a dropdown box to select which run configuration you want to use.
+Make sure it's set to Tests and not Main or Project1.
+You can see examples of working configurations in section 3 of the written tutorial.